Driving in New Zealand is allowed if you meet all the following conditions below:

 Planning on driving in New Zealand as a profession?

-If you are planning to earn money from driving and that career option needs a licence endorsement (for example as a taxi driver, truck driver, forklift driver or bus driver) you will have to convert your overseas licence into a New Zealand driver licence and get a driver licence endorsement.
+If you are planning to earn money from driving and that career option needs a licence endorsement (for example as a taxi driver, tow truck driver, forklift driver or bus driver) you will have to convert your overseas licence into a New Zealand driver licence and get the driver licence endorsement.
 Endorsements can be obtained from training schools.
 For heavy vehicles such as large vans, trucks and buses, check out our heavy vehicles questions.
 You can drive a heavy vehicle of the equivalent class in New Zealand for up to 12 months without taking a New Zealand driving test, but employers usually prefer it if you get the NZ licence as soon as possible.

 Getting a translation